sammcvicker/spellcrafting/CONTRIBUTING.md

-# Contributing to Magically
+# Contributing to Spellcrafting

-Thank you for your interest in contributing to Magically!
+Thank you for your interest in contributing to Spellcrafting!
 This document provides guidelines for contributing to the project.

 ## Development Setup